minichdemo/CaesarCipherDecryptionTool/README.md

 Now that you have a working Caesar Cipher Decrypter, see if you can decrypt the following secret messages.
 You will have to guess the `shift` in each of the following Caesar Ciphers.
 Check you answer with 🎅

 - SJB NUMTSJ KTW TSJ DJFW

-### Optional
-If you have extra time, see can use the spreadsheet to *encrypt* a plain text message into Caesar Cipher code.
-Find a partner and see if they can decrypt your encrypted message.